rallek/oldtimer-ig-osnabrueck.de/generatedModules/WebsitehelperModule/zclassic/WebsitehelperModule/Resources/docs/translation.md

 2. Open a console and navigate to the Zikula root directory.
 3. Execute this command replacing `en` by your desired locale code:

-`php app/console translation:extract en --bundle=RKWebsitehelperModule --enable-extractor=jms_i18n_routing --output-format=po`
+`php app/console translation:extract en --bundle=RKWebsiteHelperModule --enable-extractor=jms_i18n_routing --output-format=po`

 You can also use multiple locales at once, for example `de fr es`.

-4. Translate the resulting `.po` files in `modules/RK/WebsitehelperModule/Resources/translations/` using your favourite Gettext tooling.
+4. Translate the resulting `.po` files in `modules/RK/WebsiteHelperModule/Resources/translations/` using your favourite Gettext tooling.

 For questions and other remarks visit our homepage http://oldtimer-ig-osnabrueck.de.